Roku announces upgrades to some of our favorite products - CNN Underscored

 Additional features coming in OS 10 include customizing the live TV channel guide, automatic network detection for improved connectivity and game console configuration for Roku TV owners.
 The latter feature will detect what type of game console is connected to the TV and enable Game Mode, with low latency performance, HDR gaming, variable refresh rate and THX Certified gaming mode as long as your Roku TV supports it.
 It’s an easy way to get the best experience on-screen from your console.

-HDR10+ support is also included in OS 10, and will work with Roku Ultra 2020, Roku Express 4K and Roku Express 4K+.
+HDR10+ support is also included in OS 10 and will work with Roku Ultra 2020, Roku Express 4K and Roku Express 4K+.
 This visual standard for content helps to make colors pop and visuals as a whole feel more immersive.
-Virtual surround sound is making its debut on Roku products, mimicking a full surround-sound system via software optimization.
+Virtual surround sound is making its debut on Roku products, mimicking a full surround sound system via software optimization.
 Virtual surround will be available on the Roku Smart Soundbar and Streambar Pro at launch.
 We’ll be going hands-on soon and will report back on this new feature.
-As with most Roku features, if you don’t find it useful you won’t need to keep it enabled.
+As with most Roku features, you won’t need to keep it enabled if you don’t find it useful.

 Roku OS 10 is already in the process of rolling out to Roku devices, but wider availability will take place over the coming weeks.